 If the flooring is being replaced, the old flooring should be removed and the sub-floor should be repaired or replaced.
-Final flooring material should not be installed until after the cabinet and countertop installation is complete.
-Cabinet heights will be adjusted by the cabinet installer for the flooring and sub-floor thickness, which is provided to your cabinet firm at the time of sign off.
+The final flooring material should not be installed until after the cabinet and countertop installation is complete.
+Cabinet heights will be adjusted by the cabinet installer for the flooring and sub-floor thickness, which is provided to your cabinet firm at the time of sign-off.

 If inspections are required, it is the responsibility of the General Contractor or their sub-trades to arrange for these inspections.
 These are typically for building permits, electrical permits, plumbing and gas permits, heating and ventilation permits, and new home permits.

 There are a few tips to consider with regard to your cabinet installation.